cypherpunk-academy/2064/en/092_2023_Linda, Robert and the Colonel.md

 Linda: "In six hours."

-The colonel sat down again and shook his head.
+The Colonel sat down again and shook his head.
 Here?
 The president?
 No, you can't do that.
 You can't do that."
 He looked around the room.
 "Oh, you're... real weasels!"

-Robert jumped up, clenched his fist and walked towards the colonel.
+Robert jumped up, clenched his fist, and walked towards the Colonel.
 He jumped towards him in fighting posture and looked at him wildly threatening.

 Linda hurried around the table and intervened.